TiagoFilipeSousaGoncalves/survey-attention-medical-imaging/README.md

 ### Generate the plots with accuracies of all models and data regimes
-To get the plots with accuracies of all models and data regimes
+To get the plots with accuracies of all models and data regimes you have to fill the file "[experiments.xlsx](results/experiments.xlsx)" and run:
 ```bash
 $ python {command line arguments} code/plot_graphs_low_data_reg.py
 ```